Straw wine: France

 Vin de Paille is the French for 'straw wine', made only in the ripest vintages.
 It is sometimes referred to as the gold of the Jura.
-Perhaps the best known example is made in the Cotes du Jura (Arbois and sometimes L'Étoile) from a blend of Chardonnay, Savagnin and the red grape Poulsard.
+Perhaps the best known example is made in the Côtes du Jura (Arbois and sometimes L'Étoile) from a blend of Chardonnay, Savagnin and the red grape Poulsard.
 Vins de paille are also made from Marsanne in Hermitage, and from Riesling in Alsace.
 In Corrèze, it is called Vin paillé.
 Traditionally the grapes are placed indoors on straw mats for up to three months, and the final wine has 10-20% residual sugar.
-It is drunk alone to start a meal or late in the meal as an accompaniment to ripe French cheese, such as Époisses de Bourgogne.
+It is drunk alone to start a meal or late in the meal as an accompaniment to ripe French cheese, such as Époisses.
 Like Sauternes, Vin de Paille is most widely appreciated as an excellent accompaniment to foie gras.

 Greece/Cyprus

 Liastos is Greek for "sun-dried" and is the word used to describe Passito or straw wine.
 Greece and Cyprus are the original home of the style and quite a few Liastos wines are produced here.

 Cyprus Commandaria claims descent from the native Cypriot wine served at the wedding of King Richard the Lionheart, just after he conquered the island, and then produced by the Knights Templar at La Grande Commanderie in Cyprus after they purchased it from him, and hence claims to be oldest named wine still in production.
 Commandaria is made from two indigenous grapes, the white Xynisteri and the red Mavro, an ancestor of the Négrette grape known as Pinot St-George in the US.

 Monemvasia.
 Monemvasia-Malvasia is a recreation of the famous Malmsey or Malvasia wine traded by the Venetians and made originally here in the Southeast Peloponnese.
 The version made by Monemvasia Winery has won many awards recently.

 It is worth noting that Monemvasia-Malvasia is not made from any of the various grapes called Malvasia.
 It is made from a blend of grapes including Kidonitsa, Assyrtiko, Monemvasia and Asproudi.
 Some of these varieties are, (or are related to) the ancestor varieties of the Malvasia family, as are Aidani and Athiri mentioned below.

 Santorini.
 Vinsanto, the hallmark dessert wine of the island of Santorini, is made of the choicest Assyrtiko grapes, usually blended with small quantities of Aidani and Athiri.
 These will be pressed and vinified after a few days of sundrying.
 It is then barrel aged to mature for several years or sometimes much longer.
 Its capacity for ageing in bottle is measured in decades.
 Producers include: Argyros, Artemis Karamolegos, Boutari, Gaia, Hadjidakis, Canava Roussos, Santo Wines, Sigalas and Venetsanos Winery.

 Samos Some of the famed sweet wines of Samos Island are also made of sundried Muscat Blanc à Petits Grains grapes.
 The most widely available is Nectar, made by the EOSS cooperative.
 The small wineries Vakakis and Nopera also make examples.
 Many growers also make private productions, especially around the village of Platanos.

 Liastos wines are also made on the islands of Paros, Evvia, Tinos, Ikaria and Crete.